rwck/chem_trail/README.md

   //= require jquery_nested_form
   ```

-Run the test and get it passing.
-You may have to implement more Rails code
-before it passes.
-You may also have to install Firefox if you don't already
-have it.
-You may also want to use TDD to build the little bits and pieces
-you need.
+Run the test each time you think another step or two will pass.

   ```
   rspec spec/features/manage_pharmacies_spec.rb
   ```

-Notice the way a Firefox window pops up, under remote control, and runs your
-test.
+You will have to implement more Rails code before it passes.
+When doing so, try
+using TDD to build the little bits and pieces you need.